 The art of storytelling can be incredibly influential in the business world.
 Presentations filled with dull bullet points, lack of emotion and no context can decrease employee engagement.
 The next time you give a presentation, think about the ways that you can incorporate storytelling.
 Effective storytelling can increase employee engagement by encouraging conversations which can lead to new, innovative ideas.

-In Susan’s own words, “ Creativity is a birthright, available to all, but used by few”.
+In Catherine’s own words, “ Creativity is a birthright, available to all, but used by few”.
 How does your company feel about creativity?
 Feel free to leave a comment below.
 And check out the video!